-For crossing Alta Via 4 you need to purchase the TABACCO MAPS number: 10, 16 and 17 either online or in any sport, souvenir or cigarette shop in the local towns.
-Even some rifugios sometimes sell them!
+For crossing Alta Via 4 you need to purchase the TABACCO MAPS numbers: 010, 03, and 016.
+You can either buy them online or in any sports, souvenir, or cigarette shop in the local towns.
+Even some Rifugios sell them!

 Day 1: San Candido to Rifugio Locatelli

-14.2 km / 9 miles
+- Distance: 14.2 km / 9 miles

-1220 m / 4000 feet
+- Elevation gain: 1220 m / 4000 feet

-120 m / 394 feet
+- Elevation loss: 120 m / 394 feet

 The hike starts from the Alte Säge restaurant.
 The location also serves as a bus stop for local public transport connecting the towns of San Candido and Sesto.

 The hut can be reached in around 90 minutes.
-Unless you start the hike in late afternoon the Tre Scarperi refuge is too close to the trailhead to justify an overnight stay there.
+Unless you start the hike in the late afternoon the Tre Scarperi refuge is too close to the trailhead to justify an overnight stay there.
 What it is good for is picking up some lunch and eating it on the terrace with a great view into Campo di Dentro valley and Mount Mattina (Morgenkopf) straight ahead.

-After lunch continue your journey onward to rifugio Locatelli.
+After lunch continue your journey onward to Rifugio Locatelli.
 As soon as you reach the foot of Mount Mattina the path splits and starts going up for the next couple of hours until you reach your first hut – rifugio Locatelli.

 Rifugio Locatelli is one of the busiest huts in the Dolomites so showing up without a reservation is out of the question!
 When I was planning my Alta Via challenge I booked the huts a few months in advance.
 Whilst this is not always necessary, booking ahead is definitely a smart thing to do.

-At the end of this post you will find a table with all huts along this route along with their contact info and other useful information.
+At the end of this post, you will find a table with all huts along this route along with their contact info and other useful information.

-It’s the first day so you probably are still full of energy and a 4,5 hour trek to the Locatelli hut might not be enough!
+It’s the first day so you probably are still full of energy and a 4.5-hour trek to the Locatelli hut might not be enough!
 I’ve got some good news for you.
 There are two great via ferratas starting near the hut: Innerkofler and Torre di Toblin!

 Torre di Toblin is definitely my pick and I’ve done it twice so far.
-It was actually my first iron path ever and almost a year later I introduced my friend who was accompanying me on Alta Via 4 to the World of italian via ferratas by taking her on the exact same route!
+It was actually my first iron path ever and almost a year later I introduced my friend who was accompanying me on Alta Via 4 to the World of Italian via ferratas by taking her on the exact same route.

 Day 2: Rifugio Locatelli to Rifugio Fonda Savio

-12.5 km / 7.8 miles
+- Distance: 12.5 km / 7.8 miles

-685 m / 2250 feet
+- Elevation gain: 685 m / 2250 feet

-722 m / 2370 feet
+- Elevation loss: 722 m / 2370 feet

 Pray for good weather because today you will have some of the best views of the whole trek!
 The route continues on path no. 105 and circumnavigates to rifugio Auronzo.

-4,5 hours after leaving rifugio Locatelli (not counting the breaks) you should reach rifugio Fonda Savio.
+4.5 hours after leaving Rifugio Locatelli (not counting the breaks) you should reach Rifugio Fonda Savio.

 Rifugio Fonda Savio is one of the most photogenic mountain huts in the Italian Dolomites.
 I have stayed here 3 times already and I love its atmosphere as well as the friendly staff!

-I hope you still have some energy left in you because you should not miss the chance to tackle the via ferrata Merlone!
+I hope you still have some energy left in you because you should not miss the chance to tackle the Via Ferrata Merlone.

-It encompasses 3 hours filled with exhilarating scrambling along countless ladders and jaw dropping vistas towards the southern face of Tre Cime.
+It encompasses 3 hours filled with exhilarating scrambling along countless ladders and jaw-dropping vistas toward the southern face of Tre Cime.
 Plus it overlooks much of the route you followed earlier in the day.

 Day 3: Rifugio Fonda Savio to Rifugio Vandelli

-20.25 km / 12.6 miles
+- Distance: 20.25 km / 12.6 miles

-965 m / 3166 feet
+- Elevation gain: 965 m / 3166 feet

-1371 m / 4500 feet
+- Elevation loss: 1371 m / 4500 feet

-PATH NUMBERS: 117, 120, 217
+- Path numbers: 117, 120, 217

 The day starts by continuing on path no. 117 on via ferrata Sentiero Bonacossa.
 The first part of the day takes you over two passes: Forcella Diavolo and Forcella di Misurina.
 There are some easy cable-protected sections when coming up and down from those passes so it’s smart to gear up.

 You will now face two options.
 You can either take the chairlift down and from Misurina catch the bus to Passo Tre Croci where the route continues on path no. 215 all the way to rifugio Vandelli.

-Personally I felt like taking a chairlift then a bus was cheating so I opted for an alternative, an albeit longer route which didn’t involve help from any mode of transport other than my legs.
+Personally, I feel like taking a chairlift and then a bus was cheating so I opted for an alternative, an albeit longer route which didn’t involve help from any mode of transport other than my legs.

-By the way this is a great refuge to stay at if you would like to break this day up or if you did the via ferrata Merlone extension early on day 3 rather than in the afternoon of day 2.
+By the way, this is a great refuge to stay at if you would like to break this day up or if you did the via ferrata Merlone extension early on day 3 rather than in the afternoon of day 2.

-Before reaching rifugio Citta di Carpi, path 120 breaks away and drops down into the valley towards rifugio Cristallo (out of operation).
+Before reaching Rifugio Citta di Carpi, path 120 breaks away and drops down into the valley towards Rifugio Cristallo (out of operation).

-Cross the road and follow path no. 217 which will take you all the way to rifugio Vandelli.
+Cross the road and follow path no. 217 which will take you all the way to Rifugio Vandelli.
 The last 90 minutes is a pretty steep ascent so make sure to take a good break beforehand.

 The location of the refuge is one of a kind.
-It’s only a 2 minute walk to the shoreline of the beautiful lake Sorapiss, one of the iconic locations of the Dolomites!
+It’s only a 5-minute walk to the shoreline of the beautiful Lake Sorapiss, one of the iconic locations of the Dolomites!

 Day 4: Rifugio Vandelli to Rifugio San Marco

-19.6 km / 12.2 miles
+- Distance 19.6 km / 12.2 miles

-1185 m / 3890 feet
+- Elevation gain: 1185 m / 3890 feet

-1310 m / 4300 feet
+- Elevation loss: 1310 m / 4300 feet

 Today is a true wilderness experience!
 Day 4 is undoubtedly the toughest on the whole route.
 There are two via ferratas to tackle both being part of the larger Giro del Sorapiss (Sorapiss circuit).

-I convinced my friend to get breakfast to go the night before and leave with the first light.
-We also stocked up on some chocolate at rifugio Vandelli to have something to snack on along the way.
+I convinced my friend to get breakfast to go and leave with the first light.
+We also stocked up on some chocolate at Rifugio Vandelli to have something to snack on along the way.
 Pack extra water too as you won’t get a chance to fill up your bottle along the way.

 Leaving early turned out to be the perfect decision.
 We reached our next refuge 8 hours later just before a big storm.
 Others weren’t so lucky and arrived soaked to the bone.

 The first part of the day is along via ferrata Alfonso Vandelli.
 This is the toughest ferrata along the route and it climbs very steeply along the western face of Croda del Fogo.
-The second ferrata - sentiero Carlo Minazzio is mostly a hike along ledges with occasional cable protection.
+The second ferrata – Sentiero Carlo Minazzio is mostly a hike along ledges with occasional cable protection.

-Do not fear either of them!
-If you were able to complete the ferratas on the previous days you won’t have troubles with these ones either.
+Do not fear either of them.
+If you were able to complete the ferratas on the previous days you won’t have trouble with these ones either.
 The only thing I would worry about is sticking to the route.

-For the majority of the day you will be following path no. 243, before it breaks off onto path no. 226.
+For the majority of the day, you will be following path no. 243, before it breaks off onto path no. 226.

 There is a lovely outside area with an outdoor shower.
 The water is heated with solar energy so if you are one of the first people to arrive you might even get lucky and have a warm shower!

 Day 5: Rifugio San Marco to Rifugio Antelao

-17.5 km / 10.9 miles
+- Distance: 17.5 km / 10.9 miles

-1230 m / 4035 feet
+- Elevation gain: 1230 m / 4035 feet

-1260 m / 4134 feet
+- Elevation loss: 1260 m / 4134 feet

-Today you will be hiking and scrambling on the slopes of Mount Antelao – the second highest mountain in the Dolomites!
+Today you will be hiking and scrambling on the slopes of Mount Antelao – the second-highest mountain in the Dolomites!
 Albeit slightly easier than the previous, this day is still quite demanding.

-The day starts with a gentle hike up to the Forcella Picolla (Picolla saddle) then drops to rifugio Galassi.
-The hut is only 45 minutes away from rifugio San Marco and makes for a great overnight alternative if the latter is booked out.
+The day starts with a gentle hike up to the Forcella Picolla (Picolla saddle) then drops to Rifugio Galassi.
+The hut is only 45 minutes away from Rifugio San Marco and makes for a great overnight alternative if the latter is booked out.

-From rifugio Galassi the route climbs steeply then turns into a via ferrata which leads to Forcella del Ghiacciaio.
-Similarly to the previous day there isn't many other people hiking on this route so you are up for some great backcountry experience!
+From Rifugio Galassi the route climbs steeply then turns into a via ferrata which leads to Forcella del Ghiacciaio.
+Similarly to the previous day, there aren’t many other people hiking on this route so you are up for some great backcountry experience!

 From Forcella del Ghiacciaio the path drops down to the Antelao valley before climbing up again to Forcella Piria.
 From here it’s smooth sailing to the last hut on Alta Via 4 – rifugio Antelao.